What is stuttering?

 What can I do if my child is bullied at school about stuttering?

 This can have serious consequences for a child who stutters—or any child—and needs to be stopped.
 It is best to get advice from a speech pathologist who specialises in stuttering.
-You also need to talk to the school teacher.
+You also need to talk to your child's school teacher.

 Are there drugs to help with stuttering?